pandorasNox/presentations/04-local-kubernetes-development/lokude-notes.md

             - the right friendly tools
             - the right firendly workflow

-- what are you doing local
-    - write some code
-    - have some sorts of env
-    - check it
-        - tests (watch)
-        - in the browser
-        - postman
-        - db client

 - another example
     - cloud providers
     - aws, google, digitalocean